Young People Are Calling Out 'Climate Delay' at COP26

 In fairness to those inside the summit, many of the 20,000 delegates inside have been working for decades to push climate action forward.
 They’ve had wins: including the 2015 Paris agreement.
 And, as of this week, net zero pledges from every major emitter, diplomatic agreements to reduce methane emissions, end deforestation, cut off coal finance and more.

-Some worry, though, that this week’s onslaught of headline-grabbing announcements about the future serve only to distract from the fact that little in the present is changing: in many countries the on-the-ground work to decarbonize is barely underway, while governments are still approving and subsidizing fossil fuel projects against scientific advice, global greenhouse gas emissions are still peaking.
+Some worry, though, that this week’s onslaught of headline-grabbing announcements about the future serve only to distract from the fact that little in the present is changing: in many countries the on-the-ground work to decarbonize is barely underway, while governments are still approving and subsidizing fossil fuel projects against scientific advice and failing to deliver on their climate finance commitments for poorer countries.
 Added together, current national commitments, analyzed by the U.N. on Thursday, would see them rise by 13.7% in 2030 over 2010 levels.
 Climate scientists say they need to fall by 50% by that date to prevent a disastrous average temperature rise above 1.5°C.

 Youth activists call this state of affairs “climate delay.”
 Almost no mainstream political or business leader is denying that climate change is a problem, and nearly all are promising to cut emissions—but not right now, in a few years, if someone else does it first.
 It’s harder to spot and a much more insidious threat to action.